GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

     - Learn about the core features of Nextflow
     - Learn Nextflow terminology
-    - Learn fundamental commands and options for executing workflows
+    - Learn fundamental commands and options for executing pipelines

 ## What is Nextflow?

 <p align="center"><img src="../../images/1_1_nextflow.png" alt="drawing" width="900"/></p>

-Nextflow is a **workflow orchestration engine** and domain-specific language (DSL) that makes it easy to write data-intensive computational workflows.
+Nextflow is a **workflow orchestration engine** and domain-specific language (DSL) that makes it easy to write data-intensive computational pipelines.

 It is designed around the idea that the Linux platform is the lingua franca of data science.
 Linux provides many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.